University of Pennsylvania

 We seek to develop technologies for diagnostic and research applications at the nano and molecular level using both in vitro and in vivo systems.
 Our laboratory has a strong collaborative and experimental focus as indicated by the current examples listed below.

-“Coffee Ring Diagnostics for Malaria” – The goal of this Gates Foundation funded project (with David Wright in Chemistry) is to develop a low-cost & simple diagnostic device for the detection of malaria suitable for low resource environments.
+“Coffee Ring Diagnostics for Malaria” – The goal of this unique microfluidics project is to develop a low-cost & simple diagnostic device for the detection of malaria suitable for low resource environments.
 Our current design uses the presence of a malarial biomarker to alter the microfluidic transport of particles in an evaporating drop and produce visually detectable changes in particle ring formation.
+Current efforts are directed at adapting this technology to detection of tuberculosis.